(In alphabetical order by first name)

 Stories Read: "Sal and Me, and Big D's War" by Brindley Hallam Dennis

-Tony Bell has been an actor for over 20 years, appearing in West End shows including A Man for all Seasons, for which he was nominated for an Evening Standard Award, and Rose Rage(based on Shakespeare’s Henry VI).
-He has performed all over the world with award-winning all-male Shakespeare company, Propeller, playing many of the leading clowns and fools including Bottom, Feste, Autolyclus and Tranio.
-TV credits include Coronation Street, Holby City, Midsomer Murders, EastEnders and The Bill.
+Evening Standard Award nominee for A Man for All Seasons, he’s performed all over the world with award-winning all-male Shakespeare company, Propeller, playing Bottom, Feste, Autolycus and Tranio.
+TV includes Coronation Street, Holby City, Midsomer Murders, EastEnders & The Bill.
 He is also a radio and voiceover artist.

-Stories Read: "Wheel ruts in the snow" by Brindley Hallam Dennis, "She Doesn't Know How Tough It's Been" by Sebastian Aston, "Something Wicked" by Richard Smyth, "Nobody Leaves Hungry" by Graeme McGregor, "Gone Away Boy" by Courttia Newland, "The Last Words of Emanuel Prettyjohn" by Jonathan Pinnock.
+Stories Read: "Wheel ruts in the snow" by Brindley Hallam Dennis, "She Doesn't Know How Tough It's Been" by Sebastian Aston, "Something Wicked" by Richard Smyth, "Nobody Leaves Hungry" by Graeme McGregor, "Gone Away Boy" by Courttia Newland, "The Last Words of Emanuel Prettyjohn" by Jonathan Pinnock, "The Glorious Count" by Alan Graham, "Upwards Behind the Onstreaming the Dark Silvers in the Moonlight" by Philip Suggars, "PTSD" by Caroline Greene, "Rat Pie Man" by Stephanie Brann, "The Power of Love" by Alan Graham, "Ventriloquism for Dummies" by Jonathan Pinnock, "The Needs of the One" by Phil Berry, "The Island of Kevin Quickfingers" by Alan Graham

 Since graduating from drama school, "The Actor Works," last summer, Tricia Stewart has enjoyed a busy year of acting, singing and even a bit of directing.
 An original Scottish lassie, Tricia is still amazed daily by how much fun one can have and still call it a job!